Five stunning Slovakian castle ruins

 LIETAVA CASTLE

-Take a bus from Žilina main bus station to Lietava, Majerpri moste.
-From there follow the marked path.
-It takes between 20-30min to reach the castle.
+How to get there | Take a bus from Žilina main bus station to Lietava, Majerpri moste, then simply follow the marked trail.
+It takes 20-30min to reach the castle.

-General admission | free
+Entrance fee | free

 main courtyard of Lietava Castle encircled by high walls of the living quarters; a gate in the middle leads into the castle; there is a small stage in the lower right corner; Slovakia